THE CASH RAILWAY WEBSITE

 connected with the Bosteda [sic] Package and Cash Carrier Company, Chicago; then the Bosteda

 Pneumatic Tube Company, the Lamson Consolidated Store Service Company, the American

 Pneumatic Service Company, and connected at present time with the United Store

 and Tube Company.
 I was in the employ of the Lamson Consolidated Store Service

 Company for a period of six years, from 1900 to 1906.
 While with the Lamson

-p.114. "companies and interests, including the Lamson Consolidated Store Service Company, into the American Pneumatic Service Company.
+p.114.
+"These different interests were finally merged and consolidated with other companies and interests, including the Lamson Consolidated Store Service Company, into the American Pneumatic Service Company.
 Of this latter company I was president from its organization until 1907.
-A president of this company I was also president of the pneumatic mail tube companies in Boston, New York, Chicago and St. Louis.
+As president of this company I was also president of the pneumatic mail tube companies in Boston, New York, Chicago and St. Louis...
+W.E.L.
+Dillaway"

 Washington Post, 22 Nov.
 1909, p.10.
 "Miscellaneous for sale: cash carrier system & cash register...
 1928 N st nw"